 And, The Book Extras…

-If you’re not already subscribed, consider joining us.
+If you liked this review, consider subscribing to the Velvet Opus newsletter.
 You’ll get book reviews like this direct to your inbox.